spinystarfish/concordance-with-trees/README.md

 ```sh
 java Project4 < 100.txt
 ```
 After a few seconds or so it will print out the basic data about the program.
-Remember the --dumptable argument if you wish to have the entire concordance table printed to standard output.
+Remember, use the --dumptable argument if you wish to have the entire concordance table printed to standard output.
 If you want to have the output redirected to a file, take a look at the usage example section.

 ![](header2.jpg)